 Keep Your Pages Up To Date

 You do not want a potential new agent, or client, to land on one of your social media pages to find out nothing new has been posted in three years.
+This is a waste of your real estate recruiting Facebook ads.
 Agents will investigate a brokerage’s social media pages to find out more about their options when looking for a place to work.
 Therefore, you need to ensure you are presenting updated, and accurate information on all your social pages in order for your page to be helpful, and influential to anyone who comes across it.

 Lastly, it is crucial that you monitor your content and post intentionally.
 Avoid topics not related to your brokerage, or real estate industry news.
 You should be posting content that spreads your real estate agent recruiting campaign and further instills your brand.
 Examples of good quality content to frequently post to your pages: